Publications

 Joint with Gabriele Fiorentini and Enrique Sentana

-CEMFI Working Paper 2210, revised March 2023, forthcoming in SERIEs.
+CEMFI Working Paper 2103, revised January 2024, forthcoming in Econometrics and Statistics

 Arellano (1989a) showed that valid equality restrictions on covariance matrices could result in efficiency losses for Gaussian PMLEs in simultaneous equations models.
 We revisit his two-equation example using finite normal mixtures PMLEs instead, which are also consistent for mean and variance parameters regardless of the true distribution of the shocks.
 Because such mixtures provide good approximations to many distributions, we relate the asymptotic variance of our estimators to the relevant semiparametric efficiency bound.
 Our Monte Carlo results indicate that they systematically dominate MD, and that the version that imposes the valid covariance restriction is more efficient than the unrestricted one.